hso-esk/opcua-server/README.md

 This README file describes the steps to build and run the  OPC UA server implementation.
 It also describes the client applications to connect to the OPC UA server.
 The [opcua-server repository](https://redmine.ivesk.hs-offenburg.de/projects/niki4-0/repository) is organized as follows:

 - asneg --> represents the AsNeG OPC UA implementation.
-- asneg-dbserver --> contains AsNeG database server implementation.
+- asneg-db-server --> contains AsNeG database server implementation.
 - cfg -> contains the configuration files to run the server implementation.
 - opcua-build-x86-amd64.sh --> script to build the implementation on x86 platform.
 - opcua-build-arm.sh --> script to build the implementation on arm platform.